 The park is a few minutes from the center of Hersonissos, between the villages of Stalis and Gouves.

 There’re specially trained lifeguards, changing facilities, bars, and a restaurant.

 Other than pools and slides, pay a visit to their Lazy River, a green atmosphere made of caves and waterfalls.
-Check rates and opening hours here.
+Tickets can be obtained at this link.

 We visited the aquarium several years ago and we enjoyed the experience as a family, it provided a different something to do on a very hot afternoon.